Previous Page Cover Page Food Products List Fish List Next Page

 Fats and oils (animal or vegetable).
 Used as a defoaming agent, as a synthetic

-butter, cheese, and spice, and as a flavoring agent for beverages, ice creams,
+butter, cheese, and spice, and as a flavoring agent for beverages, ice

-various foods.
+lubricant in various foods.

 Oxysterins